vanjac/gbamp/README.md

 # gbamp

 Very simple music player for the Game Boy Advance.
-Currently supports only one file per ROM and lacks playback controls (only a stop button).
+Currently supports only one file per ROM and is missing many features (see TODO).
 It uses minimal battery power.

 Audio is uncompressed PCM.
 Quality is fixed at 8-bit 32,768Hz stereo.
 This is (I think) the highest quality audio possible on the GBA, and it sounds better than you'd expect.

 ## TODO

-- Playback controls
+- Skip forward/back
-- Multiple tracks / bookmarks
+- Multiple tracks
 - Support other frequencies, mono audio
 - Album art